 It seems like everyone is trying to deal with stress these days—stress management is a 21st century survival skill.
-There is your own stress of trying to cope with too much to do and not enough time in the day, and also the stress and frustration of a struggling economy, governmental gridlock, sky-rocketing health-care costs, etc. Then there are natural disasters like Hurricane Sandy, droughts, fires, tornadoes, etc. Veterans everywhere are struggling with Post Traumatic Stress.
+There is your own stress of trying to cope with too much to do and not enough time in the day, and also the stress and frustration of a struggling economy, governmental gridlock, sky-rocketing health-care costs, etc. Then there are natural disasters like hurricanes, droughts, fires, tornadoes, etc. Veterans everywhere are struggling with Post Traumatic Stress.
 The list of the many problems we face individually, nationally, and globally goes on and on.

 Most self-help advocates promote ways to manage stress—mentally tell yourself not to get angry, stop and take a few deep breaths before you say something that you will regret afterwards, etc. Why not get rid of our stress at the root?
 I heard someone say that there is no such thing as stress, only our inability to deal with situations.

 WHAT IS STRESS?

 Stress occurs when we are unable to fully process life’s varied experiences; it results from overwhelming impressions that leave a mark on our system—mental, physical, or emotional.
 Stress is a physiological phenomenon (see blog post: Enlightened Health Care—Self-Care) that manifests as dis-ease and reduced mental and physical functioning.

 As long as stress is in the nervous system, it weakens our nervous system and it makes it difficult to manage our emotions and outer situations.
 The pre-frontal cortex of our brain governs decision-making, executive control, and higher-order planning.
 Under high stress, the pre-frontal cortex actually shuts down, rendering us incapable of making wise decisions and functioning in an optimal way.
 Even without knowing what is happening in the brain, I am sure everyone has noticed that you are less effective when your temper suddenly bursts or you become very tense and anxious.